As of Nov. 2016, the following pieces are made available to R2lab users

 Another way to control the phone is through VNC, or equivalently the Screen Sharing application if your own computer is a MAC.
 This way you can obtain a video session in

-For this you will need the following information:
+For this you will need the following information (use proper phone number of course):

 SIM cards and other details